pennmem/NICLS/README.md

 # NICLS
-This is the backend for the NICLS Experiment
+This repository contains the backend (data collection, processing, and classification) for the Non-invasive Closed-Loop Stimulus-presentation (NICLS) experiment (see https://doi.org/10.1101/2023.08.25.553563).

-This connects the Courier Task and biosemi to a backend that runs a classifier The classifier determines when the participant in the Task should receive a new word
+This connects the behavioral task (a Unity application) and BioSemi EEG to a backend that classifies behaviorally relevant brain states and relays those results back to the task.

 ## Installation
 Create and activate conda environment